aasensio/SolarnetGranada/README.md

 ## Data
 We will be using some observations during the lectures.
 You can [download](https://www.dropbox.com/sh/ukawbdb7w75g5u0/AAA1I-xwr_-mVZ_5mE50a32Na?dl=0) them before the lectures so that we can all play together with them.
+The data is in numpy binary format and also in fits format.

 ## Outline